eclipse-californium/californium/README.md

 ```
 ## Build earlier release

+## !!! since 29.
+October 2021, the hostname "non-existing.host" is now existing and all builds of version and tags before that date will fail !!!

 Earlier versions (3.0.0-Mx, 2.6.5 and before) may fail to build with newer JDKs, especially, if java 16 is used!
 That is cause by the unit test dependency to an deprecated version of "mockito".
-Please try to use java 8 or 11 for that.
-In the most cases, it is not recommended to use previous versions of Californium.
-Please consider to use to most current release or release candidate.
+In combination with the "non-existing.host" now existing, the build only work for the current heads of 2.6.x and master!
+Otherwise the unit tests must be skipped.

 ## Build jdk7 compliant